Where Everything Fights Everything

 Ten millennia of proven operation versus batteries that degrade after two years.
 Biology wins.

-Cultural impact cat Wins
+Cultural impact Cat Wins

 Electric Scooter